jmfrancklab/pyspecdata/doc_src/notebook.rst

 .. figure:: _static/presentation_images/image18.png
    :align: center

-   Example LaTeX notebook page used for phase calibration debugging.
+   Example LaTeX notebook page, showing embedded figures

 Please note that this is a very different "notebook" than the one supplied by jupyter notebooks (which pyspecdata also supports).